sadesyllas/vscode-workspace-switcher/README.md

 ## How to use

-1. Save a workspace file (`.code-workspace`) as you would normally or use the `Ctrl-k Shift-w` chord to have `vscode-workspace-switcher` create it
+1. Save a workspace file (`.code-workspace`), as you would normally, or use the `Ctrl-k Shift-w` chord to have `vscode-workspace-switcher` create it
-2. Set the extension's configuration option `vscodeWorkspaceSwitcher.paths` to an array of strings, each representing a directory where your `.code-workspace` files are stored
+2. Set the extension's configuration option `vscodeWorkspaceSwitcher.paths` to an array of directory globs, representing the directories where your `.code-workspace` files are stored
 3. Use the `Ctrl-k w` chord to switch to any of your saved workspaces in the current window
 4. Use the `Ctrl-k Ctrl-w` chord to switch to any of your saved workspaces in a new window